2018 New York State Senate election: District 37

-Democrat Shelley Mayer has represented this district since winning a special election in April 2018.
+Democrat Shelley Mayer had represented this district since winning a special election in April 2018.

 District 38

 Democrat David Carlucci, a former member of the Independent Democratic Conference (IDC), was first elected in 2010.
 Like other former IDC members, Carlucci received a Democratic primary challenge in 2018.
 After defeating Julie Goldberg in the primary, Carlucci turned back Republican Scott Vanderhoef in the general election.